 While the GHG emissions dropped by 50% during the period 2019-2022, the carbon reduction target of the university by 2050 is to reach net zero emissions through a set of planned measures.

-This document presents a short overview of the key efforts done by the university of Jordan in its transition toward a sustainable campus.
+This document presents a short overview of the key efforts done by the University of Jordan in its transition toward a sustainable campus both in its main branch, the Aqaba branch, and the Marine Science Station.